aridoza/foundational-java/uml/class-diagrams/README.md

 Let's get started coding our Trading system from existing models.
 Here is the class diagram for a trading system.
 ![](resources/trading-system-classes.png)

-We will add the implementation details in the lesson on sequence diagrams, but for now, your activity is to generate the Java classes represented in this diagram.
+We will add the implementation details later, in the lesson on sequence diagrams, but for now, your activity is to generate the Java classes represented in this diagram.

-Note that Market is an interface, as indicated by the italics..
+Note that Market is an interface, as indicated by the italics.
+All of the others are concrete (non-abstract) classes.